Not knowing the facts about Bacterial Vaginosis made a big difference when Amanda was starting a family.

 “I used to self-diagnose myself as having thrush from the age of about 20.
 With hindsight a lot of the time this may have been BV.
 I was told to seek advice about bloody discharge, but not for watery, discharge which is a symptom of BV.

 “I now know that BV is easily treated with an over-the-counter product called Balance Activ®.
-It is safe to use during pregnancy and can be used as a preventative as well.
+It is safe to use during pregnancy and can be used to maintain vaginal pH too.
 I just wish I’d known that I was suffering from BV, as being diagnosed would have meant that I wouldn’t have had to go through the trauma of a pre-term birth and all the worry and stress that that caused for my family.”

 If you notice BV symptoms during pregnancy, there’s a chance they may lead to complications or secondary infections, so it’s best to get them checked out right away by your healthcare professional.
 You can also visit our online symptom checker here.